HanumathRao/debug_and_dev_utilities/README.md

 ===========================================================================

-In this repository I will collect various utility scripts/code and sone cheatsheets.
+In this repository I will collect various utility scripts/code and some cheatsheets.

 **memory_leak_detector ( Python ):** memdump.py is a GDB extension written in Python.
 It dumps all memory operations done by GNU LibC Runtime ( malloc, realloc, calloc and free), with their information ( arguments, callstacks and return value) by automating GDB.
 Memleak.py detects memory leaks analyzing output